 The application site adjoins the rear 10m of the 23m deep garden of 11, Sherwood Court, which is 7m wide.
-House 2 is set in 3.5m from the boundary.
+The 2 storey rear elevation of House 2 is set in 2.9m from the boundary.
 This house will appear as a prominent new structure when viewed from no.11, albeit towards the rear of the garden area.
 However, this type of relationship between houses is very common on corner plots where the houses on the adjoining road are sited at the rear of garden areas.
 As such, it is not considered that this relationship is unusual or unduly harmful in this case.

-- 6.5.3 As House 2 is sited due north of the garden and 16m from the existing house at its closest point, it will not give rise to any overshadowing or loss of light to the garden or the house. - 6.5.4 In terms of privacy, windows at first floor level in House 2 comprise an angled main window and secondary window behind a brick perforation to 2 bedrooms, and a narrow slit window and a window behind a brick perforation to a study/small bedroom.
-The angled windows will direct views across to the parking/garage area to the rear of no.11 while the brick perforations to the secondary windows will prevent any significant overlooking.
+- 6.5.3 As House 2 is sited due north of the garden and 19m from the existing house at its closest point, it will not give rise to any overshadowing or loss of light to the garden or the house. - 6.5.4 In terms of privacy, windows at first floor level in House 2 comprise 2 windows to the study which would allow direct overlooking of the rear of the garden area of no.11 and the adjoining garden of no.9.
+These can be obscure glazed to prevent overlooking of the garden areas.